mmore500/signalgp-lite/joss/paper.md

 # Conclusion

 In this work, we introduced a specialized reimplementation of the SignalGP library for event-driven genetic programming called SignalGP-Lite.
-Designed to cater to artificial life applications, the SignalGP-Lite streamlines agents by reducing control flow overhead and trading run-time flexibility for better performance due to compile-time configuration.
+Designed to cater to artificial life applications, the SignalGP-Lite library streamlines agents by reducing control flow overhead and trading run-time flexibility for better performance due to compile-time configuration.
 We showed through benchmarking experiments how these distinctions, stemming from fundamental aspects of the re-implementation, enable an order-of-magnitude speedup.
 Further, through two benchmark problems from foundational work with SignalGP, we demonstrate solution quality equivalent to SignalGP.
 SignalGP-Lite has already been adopted in an ongoing artificial life project, the DISHTINY digital multicellularity framework.